Speedy1Boy/GameProject/README.md

 # GameProject
 ## Firefighter simulator
-This game is about a fire helicopter
+This game is about a fire helicopter.